vippsas/vipps-recurring-api/vipps-recurring-api.md

 | technical_error | Payment failed due to a technical error in Recurring or a downstream service | As long as the charge is not in status `FAILED` we are retrying to payment.
 Contact Vipps for more information if this failure show up on a `FAILED` charge. |
 | invalid_payment_source | The user's card for this agreement is no longer valid, and must be updated in Vipps.
 The card may have expired, etc. |

 The user gets more information in Vipps regarding why the Charge did not get charged.
 If they contact you about failing charges, you should refer them to Vipps.
-As long as the charge has `retryDays` left, we wil continue to try and process the charge and notify the user.
+As long as the charge has `retryDays` left, we will continue to try and process the charge and notify the user.

 ## Userinfo